LalitPatel06/LalitPatel06/README.md

 ---

 ## 🌟 Career Objective
-Seeking a challenging role in **software development** where I can leverage my skills in Java and database management to contribute to innovative projects while advancing my knowledge.
+Enthusiastic Computer Science student with strong Java and MySQL skills, aiming to contribute to scalable applications and grow as a full-stack developer.
 ---

 ## 🔗 Let's Connect!